OWASP/www-chapter-london/tab_nextevent.md

 #### Monday, 25th November 2024 6:00pm (in-person/hybrid)

 * OWASP London Chapter Meetup

+**This event is kindly hosted by Civo Tech Junction and sponsored by Security Compass.
+There is limited seating available for in-person attendees.
+Registration required.**

+**This event will be live-streamed on YouTube.**

+**Recordings will be available on the OWASP London YouTube channel.**

 Register to attend here: [https://www.meetup.com/owasp-london/events/304531909](https://www.meetup.com/owasp-london/events/304531909)